cloudnativelabs/kube-router/docs/user-guide.md

   -h, --help                             Print usage information.
       --hostname-override string         Overrides the NodeName of the node.
 Set this if kube-router is unable to determine your NodeName automatically.
       --iptables-sync-period duration    The delay between iptables rule synchronizations (e.g. '5s', '1m').
 Must be greater than 0. (default 5m0s)
+      --iptables-sync-timeout duration   The timeout for iptables rule synchronizations (e.g. '5s', '1m').
+Must be greater than 0. (default 30s)
       --ipvs-sync-period duration        The delay between ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
+      --ipvs-sync-timeout duration       The timeout for ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
+Must be greater than 0. (default 30s)
       --kubeconfig string                Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --masquerade-all                   SNAT all traffic to cluster IP/node port.
       --master string                    The address of the Kubernetes API server (overrides any value in kubeconfig).